What is Medical Imaging and Radiologic Technology?

 What can I do with a radiologic technology degree?

 Individuals with a radiologic technology degree have many options following graduation.
-First, graduates can obtain employment in a wide variety of clinical locations, such as hospitals, physician’s offices, clinics, or out-patient centers.
-Second, radiology graduates can work for a medical equipment company that require surgical intervention, such as pacemaker insertion or orthopedic repair.
+First, graduates can obtain employment in a wide variety of clinical locations, such as hospitals, clinics, or outpatient centers.
+Second, radiology graduates can work for a medical equipment company that requires surgical intervention, such as pacemaker insertion or orthopedic repair.
 Third and most importantly, graduates can continue their education in advanced imaging to become multi-certified and more marketable to employers.
 They can also combine advanced imaging education with the completion of a bachelor’s degree.
 Radiology graduates can also further their education to focus on radiology/hospital management or education.

 What is a radiographer?